-There are a number of radiotherapy treatment options for prostate cancer, external beam radiotherapy and brachytherapy (both High Dose and Low Dose).
+There are a number of radiation therapy treatment options for prostate cancer, external beam radiation therapy and brachytherapy (both High Dose and Low Dose).

-The external beam radiotherapy standard at Radiation Ocology Victoria is to treat prostate cancer patients with Intensity Modulated Radiotherapy (IMRT) or Volumetric Modulated Arc Therapy (VMAT).
+The external beam radiation therapy standard at GenesisCare is to treat prostate cancer patients with Intensity Modulated Radiation Therapy (IMRT) or Volumetric Modulated Arc Therapy (VMAT).
 Both treatment approaches allow for more precise delivery of a higher radiation dose, whilst reducing doses to nearby normal tissue.
 This translates into higher treatment efficacy and reduced side effects experienced.

 Brachytherapy for Prostate Cancer